ariaoblige/larritter/README.md

 ## Features
 Larritter removes:
  * The 'obtain verified' ad at the top-right of the page;
- * The 'verified' tab in the left section.
+ * The 'verified' tab in the left section;
+ * Views are completely hidden from the main timeline page.

 Larritter changes:
  * The 'X' logo at the top-left, replacing it with Larry the Bird;